sagarkamboj9192/PostIT-Project/README.md

 # PostIT-Project
+This is basically a Blogging Application in which user can share his/her experience or thoughts on this application which will be seen to all users.
+## About
+    • User can login to Home Page using his Login id and password and can add or delete the Post.
+    • User can also like and comment on other users posts these all changes reflect to the database.
-Technologies used in this project are Node.js, React.js, Express.js & MySql.
+    • Technologies used in this project are Node.js, React.js, Express.js & MySql.

 Basically two components are there in this project- Frontend & Backend.
-For Frontend React.js & for Backend Node.js, React.js and Express.js.
+For Frontend React.js & for Backend Node.js, React.js and Express.js and for database is MySQL.

 # Getting Started
 1) Create two Folders